What is Spiritual Warfare?

 In Mark 6:46, we find that Jesus sends the multitudes away, having preached to them, and “when He had sent them away, He departed to the mountain to pray.”
 If Jesus felt the need to retire to a quiet place and pray, then this should be an example Christians follow.

 The goal in spiritual warfare is to “destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ” (2 Corinthians 10:3-5).
-Daily prayer can provide an opportunity to do just that.
+Daily spiritual warfare prayers can provide an opportunity to do just that.

 The Armor of God